Location Scout Services

 How do you match a location scout to my production?

-We assess your visual requirements, the types of locations you need, and your shooting schedule, then recommend scouts with deep knowledge of the relevant areas.
-We prioritize scouts who have established relationships with property owners and local permitting authorities.
+Here is what we have to work with.
+We check your visual needs, the types of locations you need, and your shooting schedule, then recommend scouts with deep knowledge of the relevant areas.
+We prioritize scouts who have set up relationships with property owners and local permitting authorities.

 Can a location scout also manage locations during the shoot?

 Location scouting and location management are related but distinct roles.
-A scout finds and presents options, while a location manager handles permits, contracts, logistics, and on-set coordination.
-Some professionals do both, and we can advise on whether your project needs one or both roles filled.
+A scout finds and presents options, while a location manager handles permits, contracts, logistics, and on-set planning.
+Some pros do both.
+We can advise on whether your project needs one or both roles filled.

 Need a Location Scout?